Leon7810/RanksPoints-Web/README.md

 - **Image Representation**: Each rank is associated with a specific image for easy identification.
 - **Steam ID Integration**: Converts various Steam ID formats to SteamID64 for standardization.
 - **Responsive Design**: The interface is designed to be user-friendly and responsive across various devices.

+## Configuration Options

+The CS2 RanksPoints Web Panel includes several configurable options in the `config.php` file.
+These settings allow you to customize various aspects of the panel:

+- `'title'`: The title for the browser tab.
+Default is "Ranking System".
+- `'main_title_1'`: The first part of the site title.
+Default is "Ranking".
+- `'main_title_2'`: The second part of the site title.
+Default is "System".
+- `'enable_footer'`: Toggle to enable or disable the footer.
+Set to `true` to enable.
+- `'enable_search'`: Toggle to enable or disable the search function.
+Set to `true` to enable.
+- `'enable_pagination'`: Toggle to enable or disable pagination.
+Set to `true` to enable.
+- `'enable_table_colours'`: Toggle to enable gold, silver, and bronze colours on the table.
+Set to `true` to enable.
+- `'api_key'`: Your Steam API Key.
+Replace "API-KEY" with your actual API key.
+- `'rows_per_page'`: The number of rows of players to show on the table per page.
+Default is "10".

+These variables are changeable and allow you to customize the functionality and appearance of your web panel.

 ## Dependencies